Garsondee/InworldIntegration/README.md

 - Utilizes Elevenlabs API for text-to-speech functionality, enabling characters to "speak" the text messages.
 - Provides a settings interface for users to configure their API keys and other preferences.

+## Limitations

+- While the Inworld Integration module adds robust capabilities to your Foundry VTT experience, enabling dynamic interactions with NPCs and text-to-speech functionalities, there are some current limitations that users should be aware of:
+- Single NPC Interaction: At present, the Inworld API integration is limited to facilitating conversation between one NPC and a single designated player character at a time.
+This means group interactions or having multiple NPCs interacting with the Inworld API simultaneously is not supported.
+- One-on-One Conversation: The module is designed for one-on-one conversations.
+If an NPC is engaged in a conversation with a player character, other players will not be able to initiate a new conversation with that NPC until the current interaction is concluded.
+- API Response Times: The response times can vary depending on the Inworld API server load.
+During peak times, there might be a slight delay in NPCs' responses.
+- API Limitations: The free tier of the Inworld account allows up to 5000 interactions per month.
+Users with a high volume of NPC interactions may need to consider upgrading their Inworld account to accommodate their usage.
+- Sequential Processing: Due to the current API constraints, conversations are processed sequentially.
+This can occasionally lead to delays if multiple requests are sent to the Inworld API in quick succession.
+- Improvements on the Horizon: The developers are aware of these limitations and are working on an improved version

 ## Pre-requisites

 - Foundry VTT version 11 or later.